-In April 2011, PAHO's Executive Management team approved the conceptual framework of the ERM, which is based upon ISO31000.
-Subsequently, the Office of Administration (AM) conducted two risk assessments in the Procurement and the Revolving Fund for Vaccine Procurement teams to test the methodology designed to ensure it was appropriate for the Organization.
-As a result of these exercises, the Director of Administration (AM) has approved the methodology to be employed and has scheduled risk assessments for the Areas of Financial Resources Management, Procurement and Supply Management, Information Technology Services, General Services Operations, and Human Resources Management to be completed in the spring of 2012.
-The focus of these risk assessments is at the strategic and operational levels of these Areas.
-A preliminary risk register will be published in the second quarter of 2012.
+In 2011, PAHO's Executive Management team approved the conceptual framework of the ERM, which is based upon ISO31000.
+Subsequently, the Office of Administration (AM) conducted risk assessments to test the methodology designed to ensure it was appropriate for the Organization.
+The Director of Administration approved the methodology to be employed, conducted additional risk assessments at the strategic and operational levels, and published a preliminary risk register in 2012.

 AM has also taken action to purchase and implement a Risk Management Information System that will be used to support the overall ERM effort in the Organization.
 This system was implemented in December 2011 and is fully functional.
 Furthermore, as part of the governance structure of ERM in PAHO, a senior risk committee has been established, comprised of officials from those Areas with primary risk identification and mitigation responsibilities.
-The committee will convene for its initial meeting subsequent to the publication of the initial risk register.
+The committee convened in November 2012 and finalized recommendations on the Top Corporate Risks to be managed at the headquarters level.
+This organizational risk register will be presented to the Director in 2013 for final approval.